parallaxinc/propeller/libraries/community/p1/All/nextion_ez/README.md

   case _cmd
     "T" :                                   ' standard Easy Nextion Library commands start with "T" callTrigger(readByte)                 ' so we need the second byte to know what function to call
+                                            ' custom commands can be added by expanding this case statement

 PRI callTrigger(_triggerId)                 ' use the 2nd command byte from nextion and call associated function case _triggerId